Pin rules for search

 -

-Locale: Select the locale for which the pin rule will apply.
+Locale: Select the locale that the pin rule applies to.
 By default, a rule applies to all available locales.

 -